Menu

 MoleMap Commitment to Privacy

-MoleMap Limited, a registered New Zealand company, MoleMap Australia Pty Limited ABN 99 116 131 929 and their respective subsidiaries and affiliates in New Zealand and Australia (collectively referred to as MoleMap) are committed to managing personal information in accordance with the New Zealand Privacy Act 2020 and the Australian Privacy Act 1988 (including the Australian Privacy Principles contained within that Act) (Privacy Acts), as well as other Australian State and Territory laws that regulate health information, such as the Health Records Act 2001 (Victoria), Health Records Information Privacy Act 2002 (New South Wales) and Health Records (Privacy and Access) Act 1997 (ACT) (Health Record Laws), to the extent that they are applicable.
+MoleMap Limited, a registered New Zealand company, MoleMap Australia Pty Limited ABN 99 116 131 929 and their respective subsidiaries and affiliates in Australia and New Zealand , including SkinSpots Mt Maunganui NZ (collectively referred to as MoleMap) are committed to managing personal information in accordance with the New Zealand Privacy Act 2020 and the Australian Privacy Act 1988 (including the Australian Privacy Principles contained within that Act) (Privacy Acts), as well as other Australian State and Territory laws that regulate health information, such as the Health Records Act 2001 (Victoria), Health Records Information Privacy Act 2002 (New South Wales) and Health Records (Privacy and Access) Act 1997 (ACT) (Health Record Laws), to the extent that they are applicable.

 This document sets out our policies for managing your personal information and is referred to as our Privacy Policy.